Tool Reference

 ### find_deals

-Searches PMP deals with filters for name, deal identifier, supply source, status, deal type (standard or PG), and more.
-Supports partial/wildcard matching on name and description fields.
+Searches PMP deals with filters for name, deal identifier, status, deal type (STANDARD or PG), supply source, and channels.
+Requires `owner_organization_id`.
+Supports exact and partial/wildcard name matching (e.g., `*keyword*`), pagination, and sorting by fields such as name, price, created_on, and updated_on.
+Optionally converts prices to a specified currency.

 ### get_deal_info